Pamicel/naive-framework/doc_COMPONENTS.md

 }
 ```

-## Hooks
+## Component lifecycle

-There are two kinds of hooks
+The component has action triggers when opened and other action triggers when closed, those are called hooks, there are two kinds of hooks

 ### Inner hooks